-We study the coverage (for SDC) with BLOCKWATCH under five kinds of faults: branch-flip faults, branch-condition faults, branch-flip faults in instrumented branches, branchcondition faults in instrumented branches and regular instruction faults.
-The first type of fault is guaranteed to flip the branch but does not corrupt any program data directly.
-The second type of fault corrupts the branch's condition data but does not necessarily lead to branch flip.
-The third and the forth types of faults are similar to former two types, but they are injected only into the instrumented branches.
-The final type of faults that propagate to any instructions.
+We study the coverage of BLOCKWATCH under two kinds of faults: branch-flip faults and branch-condition faults.
+The former type of fault is guaranteed to flip the branch but does not corrupt any program data directly.
+The latter type of fault corrupts the branch's condition data but does not necessarily lead to branch flip.

-The results are shown in Figure 10 to Figure 14.
-Note that the coverage of y axis in all five figures starts from 50%.
+The results are shown in Figure 8 and Figure 9.
+Note that the coverage of y axis in both figures start from 50%.
 In the figures, coverage{original} is the coverage of the original program, and coverage{BLOCKWATCH} is the coverage of the program protected by BLOCKWATCH.

-1) Coverage results for branch-flip faults: Figure 10 shows the coverage with and without BLOCKWATCH for all programs under branch flip faults.
+1) Coverage results for branch-flip faults: Figure 8 shows the coverage with and without BLOCKWATCH for all programs under branch flip faults.
 Across the programs, the average $coverage{original}$ is 83%, while average $coverage{BLOCKWATCH}$ is 97% for the 4-thread program, and 98% for the 32-thread program.
 Other than raytrace, all programs have a coverage value between 99% - 100% when protected with BLOCKWATCH, whereas without BLOCKWATCH, their coverage value is between 60% (radix) and 98% (FMM).
 In other words, BLOCKWATCH detects almost all branch-flip faults that cause SDCs for six of the seven programs.